distributed-containers-inc/knoci/README.md

 ## Benefits

 1. You can run your tests anywhere you could run a cluster.
 This makes it possible to exactly reproduce what happens in a CI pipeline locally
-2. Tests can be completely parallelized, using the same autoscaling logic you'd use for pods
+2. Tests can be completely parallelized, using the same autoscaling logic you'd use for pods (see [example/parallelism](https://github.com/distributed-containers-inc/knoci/tree/master/example/parallelism))
 3. Knoci checksums your tests, and only runs ones whose files or dependencies have changed

-© Distributed Containers Inc. 2019

 ## Usage